[Looking for Charlie's main web site?]

 Spying on ORM database interactions: Hibernate, Transfer, etc. on any CFML engine

-As people use CF9's ORM feature (or other ORMs like Transfer and Reactor, or indeed Hibernate, on any CFML engine), they may be left wondering what sort of SQL interactions happen "under the covers" between the ORM framework and the database engine.
-Well, there are several ways you can watch them, as this entry will discuss, and it may be interesting to discover what's going on.
+As people use CF9's ORM feature (or other ORMs like Transfer and Reactor, or indeed Hibernate, on any version of CF6+ or indeed any other CFML engine), they may be left wondering what sort of SQL interactions happen "under the covers" between the ORM framework and the database engine (whether in a given request, or perhaps at startup of CF).

-(FWIW, besides the aforementioned Transfer and Reactor, there are still others, which I mention in my CF411 list as CFML ORM Frameworks.
-Indeed, note that you can run Hibernate on CF prior to CF9.)
+(FWIW, besides the aforementioned Transfer and Reactor, there are still other ORM solutions for CFML, which I mention in my CF411 list as CFML ORM Frameworks.
+Indeed, note that you can run Hibernate on CF prior to CF9, if you want to.
+This is a recovery of a blog entry that no longer exists, recovered via archive.org.)

 Built-in ORM Logging Option

-Update: After posting this entry, I learned that there's yet another option, so I'm adding it here as the first to consider.
-There is a built-in option in the CF ORM setup where one can enable logging, settable in the application.cfc: see the this.ormsettings option and its available key/value pair, logSQL="true".
+First, note that for those using CF9+ ORM, there is indeed a built-in option in the CF ORM setup where one can enable logging, settable in the application.cfc: see the this.ormsettings option and its available key/value pair, logSQL="true".

-There are several resources where you can learn more on that.
+There are several resources where you can learn more on that (and a related log4j property file approach to logging this).
 Besides the CF9 docs page on the ORM settings, there is also a blog entry by Adobe engineer Rupesh Kumar.
-I've not yet used it, so don't know how it compares to the other options below.
-I will leave them for all to consider.

 Using FusionReactor or SeeFusion

-Users of any CF edition (6+) or CFML engine can use tools like SeeFusion and FusionReactor, which have always had the ability to monitor database interactions by "wrapping" the datasource to be monitored.
+Users of any CF edition (6+) or any CFML engine (Railo, OpenBD, or BD 7+) can use tools like SeeFusion and FusionReactor, which have always had the ability to monitor database interactions by "wrapping" the datasource to be monitored.
 FusionReactor engineer John Hawksley has posted a recent article specifically on monitoring CF9's ORM interaction, in the FR Devnet site, Using FusionReactor's JDBC Driver Wrapper With ColdFusion 9 ORM.
 Its concepts would apply to any ORM, of course.

-It's just that it can be useful sometimes to see every single DB interaction for a request (or all requests), and it may be all the more interesting for discovering/observing what's happening with ORM interactivity.
+Being able to see every single DB interaction for a given request (or across all requests) may be all the more interesting for discovering/observing what's happening with ORM interactivity.

 Another alternative CF feature